-or amendment by the Tribal Council and are subject to revision. repeal or amendment by the Tribal Council and by the Caming Commission, was a function and subject to revision, up or amendment by the Gaming Commission.
+If an drive of this Ordinance are subject to revision, repeal, or amendment by the Tribel Council and by the Caming Commission, under this Circlinance are subject to revision, repeal or amendment by the Gaming Commission.

 Section 18.
 Sovereign Immunity Preserved.